ivndbt/zmk-config-sunshine/README.md

 Firmware configuration and keymap definitions for the Sunshine keyboard powered by [ZMK Firmware](https://zmk.dev/).

+## Important Notice

+This is the **official and supported branch** of the Sunshine firmware.
+Only the firmware builds generated from this branch are tested to be **stable and functional**.

+> **Always download the firmware from the `main` branch.**
+> Files from other branches are experimental and not recommended for installation.

 ## Layouts

 To keep things simple and easy to maintain, both ANSI and ISO layouts coexist in a single **hybrid layout**.